Literary Attention in Short Fiction, or: What Literature Knows About Attention and Attention Politics

 Integrating approaches from (educational) psychology, computational linguistics, and literary and cultural studies, LitAttention explores the poetics and politics of attention in short fiction, develops methodological and conceptual frameworks for examining literary attention, and introduces the important role of literary attention for education.

-Prof. Dr. Sibylle Baumbach (Project leader)
+Prof. Dr. Sibylle Baumbach (Project Leader)

 Hannah Armour (Doctoral Researcher)

 Hannah Armour is a PhD student with a Masters from the University of Oxford and a BA from Royal Holloway, University of London.
-Her PhD thesis, looking at the relationship between the role of attention and the rise of short fiction between 1800 and 1880, will form part of the LitAttention project (SP 1).
+Her PhD thesis, looking at the relationship between the role of attention and the rise of short fiction between 1800 and 1880, will form part of the LitAttention project.
 Her research examines the methods by which short fiction forms cater themselves to changing attention economies and environments, especially regarding the emergence of genres such as those that centralise discussions of the educational, psychological, detective and gothic.

 Jan Angermeier (Doctoral Researcher)

 Jan Angermeier is a PhD student at the University of Stuttgart, with a Master of Arts in Digital Humanities and a Bachelor of Arts in English and Political Science.
-His PhD thesis, focusing on computational modelling of attention-related literary phenomena in short fiction, constitutes part of the LitAttention project (SP 6).
+His PhD thesis, focusing on computational modelling of attention-related literary phenomena in short fiction, constitutes part of the LitAttention project.
 His research examines how short fiction adapts to changing attention economies and environments, particularly through the use of syntactic, semantic, and narrative strategies that elicit attention.
 Jan Angermeier's work involves developing methodological frameworks and utilising machine learning models to analyse literary attention devices, contributing to the interdisciplinary field of attention studies.

 Aurora Angione (Student Research Assistant)